vividos/UnderworldAdventures/uwadv/docs/README.Manual.md

 fully used to run the game.

-Back in 2004, when the project was started, at least a 600 MHz CPU was needed, along with a decent 3D-Graphics card with current OpenGL drivers, e.g. an Nvidia GeForce.
+Back in 2004, when the project was started, at least a 600 MHz CPU was needed, along with a decent 3D graphics card with current OpenGL drivers, e.g. an Nvidia GeForce card.
 For sound output a dedicated sound card was often useful.

 ## 3. Configuring Underworld Adventures